biman-zen/biman-zen.github.io/_posts/2025-07-21-nlp-classification.md

 ![sentiment]({{"/assets/post_figures/sentiment-analysis/sentiment_results.png" | relative_url }}){:style="width: 75%; height: auto; display: block; margin: 0 auto;"}

 ### Results
 Thus far, the text in the dataset have been normalized and then converted to a sentiment value.
-Multi-nomial classifier ML models are needed to map the true sentiment (stars) to the calculate sentiment.
+Multi-nomial classifier ML models are needed to map the true sentiment (stars) to the calculated sentiment.
 Three ML models: Logistic regression, SVM, Naïve Bayes, and Random Forest were used to perform multinomial classification.
-A comparison of the results was performed to show that logistic regression classification model performed the best outcome with an accuracy of nearly 70%.
+Multinomial classifiers are able to predict more than two categories.
+A comparison of the results was performed shows that SVC classification model performed the best outcome with an accuracy of nearly 73%.
+Note that although the "logistic regression" model has "regression" in the name, it is confusingly a classifier model.
 ![5foldCV]({{"/assets/post_figures/sentiment-analysis/five_foldCV_results.png" | relative_url }}){:style="width: 60%; height: auto; display: block; margin: 0 auto;"}

 The following confusion matrix of SVC model, which had the best results out of the three models, shows the model's prediction capability.
+Although the model is capable of predicting positive and negative review at a f1-score of 80%, it struggles to classify a neutral reviews (45%).
 ![confmatrix]({{"/assets/post_figures/sentiment-analysis/linear_svc_results_confusion_matrix.png" | relative_url }}){:style="width: 60%; height: auto; display: block; margin: 0 auto;"}

+This NLP project tried to extract sentiment from Yelp reviews and correlate this to the number of stars of the review.
+While the multinomial models fit the mapped data well, the sentiment analyzer was unable to correlate the sentiment to the star rating.
 Find the project files on the [github repository](https://github.com/biman-zen/nlp-sentiment-analysis).